G1.9 Working With Service Providers

 4. Safety net.

-1. Enrolls in and maintains substantial compliance with both a substance abuse treatment or recovery program and a regimen of prenatal care as recommended by her health care practitioner throughout the remaining term of her pregnancy; and
+1. Enrolls in and maintains substantial compliance with both a substance misuse treatment or recovery program and a regimen of prenatal care as recommended by a health care practitioner throughout the remaining term of her pregnancy; and

 2. Achieves certified completion of the treatment or recovery program; or

-3. Has achieved substantial compliance with a substance abuse treatment or recovery program within six (6) months after giving birth, whichever is earlier.
+3. Has achieved substantial compliance with a substance misuse treatment or recovery program within six (6) months after giving birth, whichever is earlier.

 Footnotes